slamice/wri/hipsters/chapter10.md

 Renee's eyes were wide open and the pair were both thoroughly confused.
 He barely remembered Gaby.
 Girly, thick accented, lost looks in her eyes.
 Dock woo'ed her by leaving a note for her in an internet cafe, "You make me want to be better one day, I could be so awesome with you."
 She wasn't thoroughly disgusted and they began dating off and on.

-He tried to think back, four years ago.
+I tried to think back, four years ago.
 Visiting Dock's house at that time was very uneventful.
 Dock used to live in a house off campus with a few randoms.
 Equipped with two floors and a basement, it felt massive.
 He remembered the kitchen.
 Fruit flies swam endlessly in circles over the sink, milk jugs in the fridge with just a bit of rotting milk skimming the bottom.
 One had a neglected pug they were always furious at.
 Because it shat on their beds whenever it could.

 He thought for a moment, "No, I don't th--"